merchise/xotl.ql/docs/source/expressions.rst

 Objects in expressions
 ----------------------

-In order to have any kind of objects in expressions, we provide a very ligth- weight transparent wrapper :class:`q`.
+In order to have any kind of objects in expressions, we provide a very ligth-weight transparent wrapper :class:`q`.
 This simple receives an object as it's wrapped, and pass every attribute lookup to is wrapped object but also implements the creation of expressions with the supported operations.
 The expression above could be constructed like::